History of Tunisia: Renaissance of Carthage

 Rebuilding of the city of Carthage began under Augustus and, notwithstanding reported ill omens, Carthage flourished during the 1st and 2nd centuries.
 The capital of the Province of Africa, where a Roman praetor or proconsul resided, was soon moved from nearby Utica back to Carthage.
-Its rich agriculture made the province wealthy; olives and grapes were important products, but by its large exports of wheat. it became famous.
+Its rich agriculture made the province wealthy; olives and grapes were important products, but by its large exports of wheat it became famous.
 Marble, wood, and mules were also important exports.
 New towns were founded, especially in the Majarda valley near Carthage; many prior Punic and Berber settlements prospered.

 Expeditions ventured south into the Sahara.
 Cornelius Balbus, Roman governor at Utica, in 19 BC occupied Gerama, desert capital of the Garamantes in the Fezzan.
 These Berber Garamantes had long-time, unpredictable, off-and-on contacts with the Mediterranean.
 Extensive trade across the Sahara directly with the lands to the south had not yet developed.

 People from all over the Empire began to migrate into Africa Province, e.g., veterans in early retirement settled in Africa on farming plots promised for their military service.
-A sizable Latin speaking population at was multinational developed, which shared the region with those speaking the Punic and Berber languages.
+A sizable Latin speaking population that was multinational developed, which shared the region with those speaking the Punic and Berber languages.
 The local population began eventually to provide the Roman security forces.
 That the Romans "did not display any racial exclusiveness and were remarkably tolerant of Berber religious cults" facilitated local acceptance of their rule.
-Here the Romans evidently governed well enough that the Province of Africa became integrated into the economy and culture of the Empire, with Carthage as one of its major cities.
+Here the Romans evidently governed well enough that the province of Africa became integrated into the economy and culture of the Empire, with Carthage as one of its major cities.